girlguidinghertfordshire/ggherts/_noticeboards/2024-06-20-golf-session.md

 Contact Hertfordshire Golf via <cdo@hertfordshiregolf.org> who will be happy to help arrange a session and introduce your girls to a fantastic new sport.

 Why not complete the county [girls golf challenge badge](/get-involved/challenge-badges/#girls-golf-challenge-badge) at the same time.

+## October 2024 - Please note

+Hertfordshire Golf have been really busy delivering free golf introduction sessions to the many units who have been in touch with them.
+They have been overwhelmed by the interest and thank you.
+If you have contacted Herts Golf but have not yet heard back, please be patient and they will be in touch as soon as they can.